aametwally/Halstead-Complexity-Measures/README.md

 ```

-Navigate to the project's main directory.
-Then build the project using gradle
+Navigate to the project's main directory, then build the project using gradle
 ```
 gradle build
 ```